Traveling to Canada during Covid-19: What you need to know before you go - KION546

 The same is also true in British Columbia, where authorities have extended a ban on social gatherings until February 5.
 Restaurants are open for indoor dining, however they must stop serving alcohol at 10 p.m.

-In Alberta, indoor dining at restaurants is banned, while in Toronto, bars and restaurants are also limited to take out service only.
-All nonessential businesses are closed in Quebec.
+In Alberta, indoor dining at restaurants is banned until February 8, while in Toronto, bars and restaurants are limited to take out service only.

-Most Canadian provinces continue to advise people to keep a distance of 2 meters (6.5 feet) to cut the spread of the virus.
+Most Canadian provinces continue to advise people to keep a distance of two meters (6.5 feet) to cut the spread of the virus.

 Useful links